Cookies on the Healthspan site

-This is considered, for most women, to be a safe and effective method for treating menopausal symptoms for up to five years.
-Yet, there are alternatives available.
-It's important to take into account your age, medical history, specific risk factors, and personal preferences when talking through your options with your GP before making your decision.
+Hormone replacement therapy (HRT) is considered, for most women, to be a safe and effective method for treating menopausal symptoms for up to five years.
+However, there are alternatives available.
+It's important to take into account your age, medical history, specific risk factors and personal preferences when talking through your options with your GP before making your decision.
 According to Dr Sarah Brewer, GP and medical nutritionist, 'HRT is effective in overcoming menopausal symptoms, but not everyone is willing or able to take it.
 Natural alternatives are available'.

 Sheila, 50, has a family history of osteoporosis and wants to help reduce her risk of developing it in the future now that she is perimenopausal.

-‘Good intakes of calcium are vital for strong bones throughout life,' says Dr Brewer.
-'The easiest way to ensure you obtain enough calcium is to have the equivalent of a pint of milk (skimmed or semi-skimmed, and equivalents such as cheese or yogurt) per day.
+'A good intake of calcium is vital for strong bones throughout life,' says Dr Brewer.
+'The easiest way to ensure you obtain enough calcium is to have the equivalent of a pint of milk (skimmed or semi-skimmed and equivalents such as cheese or yogurt) per day.
 Sheila has been avoiding dairy to lose weight, but has now started to take a bone support supplement, supplying calcium, magnesium, zinc and vitamin D.

 Helen started HRT at the age of 45 when hot flushes affected her ability to concentrate at work.
 Since starting on HRT she has put on weight and has noticed her hair is thinning and so was keen to switch to a more natural alternative.